 Not able to find answers to your questions?
 Please review our list of frequently asked questions.
 If you’re still not able to find what you’re looking for contact us!

 We were founded in 2002 through the collective effort of several current and past Board of Director and Advisor members.
 We are a 501(c)3 non-profit organization based in the U.S. We comply with all laws and requirements as put forth by local and federal authorities.

 We believe that education is the key to allowing the destitute children of Vietnam to control their fate and lift themselves out of poverty.
 By making education accessible to the children, we make significant improvements in their lives and in the communities we serve.
 Sunflower Mission provides the opportunity for both our children and international volunteers to make a difference, practice leadership skills, and develop a global perspective that will mold them into the leaders of tomorrow.
-We strive to provide these opportunities through our three programs.
+We strive to provide these opportunities through our four programs.
 We do not engage in political or religious activities.

 After witnessing the conditions of the educational facilities (or lack thereof), experiencing the cycle of poverty and hopelessness that the children of rural Vietnam face, and acknowledging the fact that without help, thousands of children will fall into lives of crime, abuse, and human trafficking, the founders of Sunflower Mission felt they had to take substantial action.
 Sunflower Mission was formed for the sole purpose of providing opportunities for these children.
 By providing the means to a basic education, the doors are open for them to have a dignified and productive future.

-Where does my money go?
 We focus on providing educational tools to students in Vietnam.
-We are very proud to say that at least 97 cents of every dollar raised goes directly to our three programs: school building, scholarships, and work camp.
+We are very proud to say that at least 97 cents of every dollar raised goes directly to our four programs: school building, scholarships, and work camp.
 Our current average for the first 12 years of operation is 99.17%.
 Sunflower Mission’s hands-on approach to providing school facilities and learning materials to the rural areas of Vietnam, as well as awarding financial aid and support to high-potential but high-need students, ensures that funds are directed to the intended targets.

 We achieve high rates of graduation from our elementary and high school students.
 We form strong and trusting bonds within the local community, students, and educators we serve in Vietnam.